h4cktoria/Marinette/README.md

 ### Bug report <a name="contrib-bugreport">

-Open up an issue and wait for my response!
+Open up an issue and wait for my response

 ### Features/Commands/Bug fixes/etc <a name="contrib-code">

 If you want to contribute to the code, then look at it first.
 Still want to contribute?
 Then you should also know there is absolutely no documentation(lazy me) and you have to guess what and how to change things so they doesn't break!
 STILL want to contribute?
 Okie, great!
-Fork, make source changes, write what exactly you've changed, commit and open the pull request
+Fork, make source changes, commit, write what exactly you've changed and open the pull request